Computational-Biology-TUe/MISICalculator.jl/README.md

 ![example](assets/example.png)

 > [!CAUTION]
 > This package is still fully under construction and not all features are implemented yet.
 The API is not stable and may change drastically in the future.
 Please use with caution.
+If you encounter any problems, please contact [Shauna O'Donovan](s.d.odonovan@tue.nl) or [raise an issue](https://github.com/Computational-Biology-TUe/MISICalculator.jl/issues/new/choose).

 ## Instructions
 </div>